-The , expecting to add David Irving back into the rotation this week, faces a favorable match up against a Houston Texans offense that's allowed 17 sacks this season.
-Second only to Buffalo, the Cowboys will be relying on their once again on Sunday night, led by at left .
+The Dallas Cowboys defensive line, expecting to add Defensive Tackle David Irving back into the rotation this week, faces a favorable match up against a Houston Texans offense that’s allowed 17 sacks this season.
+Second only to Buffalo, the Cowboys will be relying on their defense once again on Sunday night, led by DeMarcus Lawrence at left defensive end.

 Lawrence’s 5.5 sacks through four games leads the NFL, as the Cowboys franchise-tagged pass rusher has picked up where he left off from a 14.5 sack performance in 2017.

-Ahead of a pivotal game for the 2-2 Cowboys in prime time against 1-3 Houston, now felt like a great time to break down Lawrence's effectiveness getting to the this season.
+Ahead of a pivotal game for the 2-2 Cowboys in prime time against 1-3 Houston, now felt like a great time to break down Lawrence’s effectiveness getting to the quarterback this season.

 Lawrence has been masterful in his own technique as always, but so too has been the execution from veteran Tyrone Crawford alongside him.
 Lining up at the 3T-DT position despite preparing to play DE this season, Crawford has played with great quickness and burst to make the Cowboys twist game a staple up front.